Costa Rica Embassy Canada

 You can find more information here.

-However, you can technically travel to Costa Rica.
+Canadians can travel to Costa Rica.
 The Canadian government suggests you exercise a high degree of caution due to crime.

 You can travel to Costa Rica as a tourist and stay for 90 days without requiring a visa.
 You can’t extend this beyond 90 days.